hisubram/mobilefoundation/prevent_tampered_apps_accessing_backend.md

 # Prevent tampered apps accessing backend
 {: #prevent_tampered_apps_accessing_backend}

-Application authenticiy helps to check the application validity before enabling any services, thus preventing tampered application from accessing the backend services.
+Application authenticity helps to check the application validity before enabling any services, thus preventing tampered application from accessing the backend services.
 {: shortdesc}

 To properly secure your application, enable the predefined MobileFirst application-authenticity security check (``appAuthenticity``).
 When enabled, this check validates the authenticity of the application before providing it with any services.
 Applications in production environment should have this feature enabled.